avivna13/Automatool/automatool_ui/README.md

 By default, the MobSF container is configured to run on port `8080`.
 If you need to change this, you can edit the `utils/process_manager.py` file.

-In the `execute_mobsf_upload` function, you will find the `--port` argument.
+In the `execute_mobsf_upload` function, you will find the `--port` argument set to `8080`.
 You can change the value of this argument to the desired port.